Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Can't you just use the paint itself as the primer?
-Even though your paint can says "all-in-one paint and primer", there isn't actually primer mixed in with the paint.
+Even though your paint can says "all-in-one paint and primer," there isn't actually primer mixed in with the paint.
 What it really means is that these paints have a greater volume of solids than cheap paint to provide better coverage, that's it.
-If you were to use white paint as the primer over a very dark color, you would end up with a subpar finish and more money spent.
 Acrylic primer typically costs less per gallon than premium paint and enhances the paint color and gloss.

 The Best Primer for Dark Walls

 Unless you're using oil-based paint on the walls, or the walls are stained all over, acrylic latex primer is best, but don't use low quality primer.
 The best primer to cover dark paint is one that's formulated with a high volume of titanium dioxide, the pigment in paint that hides the dark color you're painting over.
 You should also consider the room you're painting.
 For example, if you're painting a moldy bathroom, using mold-resistant primer is important.

 The paint you choose plays a big role too in the coverage.
 Don't prep and prime your dark walls with high quality primer and then use low quality paint on top.
 Two of my favorite premium wall paints that provide excellent coverage are Regal Select from Benjamin Moore and Duration Home from Sherwin Williams.
 With paint, you get what you pay for.
 Cheap paint covers poorly.

 With all of the different brands and types of primer on the market, choosing the right one can be confusing for a newbie.
 I use a lot of paint and primer from Zinsser, Sherwin Williams, and Benjamin Moore, but for priming dark walls white, I'll go over three products I've used on my painting projects with good results.